Skip navigation

 • Who do not respond well to medical treatment

 During hair transplant, tiny plugs of hair are removed from areas where hair is thicker, and placed (transplanted) in areas that are balding.
 Minor scarring may occur where hair is removed.
-There is a slight risk for skin infection.
+There is a slight risk of skin infection.
 You will likely need many transplants, which can be expensive.
-However, the results are often excellent and permanent.
+However, the results can be excellent and permanent.

 OTHER SOLUTIONS